Asian shares skid despite US economic stimulus deal

 Asian shares skid despite US economic stimulus dealNew

 Shares have started the week out on a sour note in Asia as worsening coronavirus outbreaks overshadow news that U.S. lawmakers finally have a deal on more support for American families and businesses.
 Markets fell in Japan, Hong Kong and South Korea but rose in Shanghai.
-Passage of the nearly $1 trillion COVID-19 economic relief package was expected on Monday.
-Wall Street capped a solid week of gains with a weak end on Friday, as the S&P 500 shed 0.4% a day after it and other major indexes logged fresh record highs.
+The British pound fell against the dollar.
+Passage of the nearly $1 trillion COVID-19 economic relief package was expected later Monday.
+On Wall Street the S&P 500 shed 0.4% on Friday, a day after it and other major indexes logged fresh record highs.
 A resurgence of virus outbreaks around the globe has dented optimism that vaccines can bring a swift end to the pandemic.